willy182/goshare/README.md

-# goshare
+# Go Share

-## collection of multiple helpers or libraries using Golang
+## Collection of multiple helpers or libraries using Golang